 Long ago in the rustic town of Mantin (文丁) in Negeri Sembilan, a farmer took over an agricultural farmland and started planning for his plantation.
 While surveying the land, he discovers a peculiar durian tree and decided to keep it.
 While caring for it and waiting for it to flower, he noticed that a stray cat always climbed up the tree to rest and sleep.
 Fearing that the cat might damage the fruits that would eventually grow, he tried various methods to shoo it away.
-But the cat continued to stand it ground, probably because it felt at home on the tree.
+But the cat continued to stand it’s ground, probably because it felt at home on the tree.
 To much relief, the cat did not cause much damage to the durians.
+Maybe it was acting as protector to guard the durians from squirrels.
 And the durians that dropped from the tree was breathtaking.
 He thus named it sleeping cat.

 The origin story is a little similar to that of lipan.

-While the most prominent durian from Mantin is probably #1 (文丁1号), the next durian after that is probably a face-off between big red (大红) and sleeping cat.
+While the most prominent durian from Mantin is probably #1 (文丁1号), the next durian after that is probably a face-off between big red (大红) and kucing tidur.